 The JORC 2012-compliant proven and probable ore reserves of the mine are estimated to be 14.2Mt at 2.25g/t for 1,030koz of contained gold.

 Conventional mining method, including drilling and blasting, followed by truck and excavator, is being used at the Mako gold project.
 The mining fleet includes 110t excavators, 90t dump trucks, and a fleet of drills and ancillary equipment.

-The mine plan involves mining and treating of direct feed material grading more than 1.2g/t through a stockpiling strategy during the initial phases.
-Medium-grade material above the full operating cut-off level but falling below the stockpile grade is be processed in the final stages of mining.
+The mine plan involves mining and treating direct feed material grading more than 1.2g/t through a stockpiling strategy during the initial phases.
+Medium-grade material above the full operating cut-off level but falling below the stockpile grade is being processed in the final stages of mining.

 The processing plant consists of a 1.8Mtpa carbon-in-leach (CIL) unit, which is anticipated to recover 89.6% of ore through its average life of mine.
 The CIL plant comprises a crushing and grinding circuit, gold extraction circuit, and a gold room for doré production and cyanide detox circuit.

 The proposed plant includes a single-stage crusher that feeds an 8MW semi-autogenous (SAG) mill with a tertiary pebble crusher resulting in a relatively coarse grind of p80 125µm, which is fed into a whole rock CIL followed by elution, electro-winning and smelting to produce gold in the form of doré.

 Major works included the construction of the CIL plant, tailings management facility, approximately 14km of access roads, raw water storage dam, and other office and warehouse facilities.

 Key earthworks and civil/concrete works for the plant site were completed in early2017.
 The completed works also included the construction of all the six CIL tanks, erection of top of tank steel and pipe racks, and project access infrastructure.